Raanaji/myblog/_data/featured/alpha.md

 ## 1.4 The long-short backtesting system

 We use the long-short method to back-test the factors.
-Specifically, we will go through the operation process The absolute value of ALPHA is considered to be the position of the stock, and the sign represents the direction of long and short stocks. **Figure 2** gives the relationship between the position and direction of the stocks in the stock portfolio and their corresponding returns.
+Specifically, we will go through the operation process The absolute value of ALPHA is considered to be the position of the stock, and the sign represents the direction of long and short stocks. below table gives the relationship between the position and direction of the stocks in the stock portfolio and their corresponding returns.
 By calculating the daily return of each stock we get the daily return of the factor stock portfolio, this time-based return sequence will be used to calculate the model ALPHA factor The effectiveness is evaluated.